unixorn/apgar/README.md

 Apgar consists of two parts, `apgar-server` which serves the health information, and `apgar-probe` which collects & aggregates the individual server health checks.

+# Writing Checks

+An apgar check should be executable, with a shebang line.
+It should either write "OK" to console and return 0, or write "NOT OK" to console and return anything other than 0.

+The check should never print anything else unless --verbose is passed on the command line.
+If called with --quiet, it may print nothing at all, but still return zero or non-zero.

+These checks should be fast and non-destructive - running them any number of times must be fine.

 # FAQ

 ## Why Apgar?